cleedle/cleedle-esiil-stars-webpage/index.md

 ## Celeste Leedle
 * Email: cleedle@msudenver.edu
 * Github: cleedle

-* Instagram: _ cleedle _
+School: MSU Denver

-MSU Denver 2024
+Year: 2024
-Environmental Science
+Major: Environmental Science

 My name is Celeste Leedle.
 I am currently an intern with ESIIL Stars and working as a shift leader at MOD Pizza.
 I am from Twin Lakes, Wisconsin.
 I am currently enrolled as an undergraduate student at Metropolitan State University of Denver and pursuing a degree in Environmental Science.
 After I graduate, I hope to pursue a career that involves something that will make a positive impact on the environment, no matter how big or small.
 During my free time, I enjoy spending time outdoors, playing guitar and ukulele, and spending time with friends and family.